Oliverhiggins93/AutomatedSmartphoneMicroscope/gitbuildingdoc/assembly.md

 <center>![Camera holder](images/building/objective.png)</center>

 ## Prepare illumination arm {pagestep}

 Glue the [White LED] onto the illumination frame in the central recess.

 Insert the [Condenser lens]{Qty: 1} into the condenser holder.

-You should prepare the circuit by soldering a 100 ohm [resistor]{Qty: 1} to 2x [Jumper wires]{Qty: 2}.
+You should prepare the circuit by soldering a 100 ohm [Resistor]{Qty: 1} to 2x [Jumper wires]{Qty: 2}.
 The jumper wire attached to the positive terminal of the LED should be attached to the 5V pin of the Raspberry Pi.
 The jumper wire attached to the negative terminal of the LED should be attached to one of the ground pins of the Raspberry Pi.

 Using 2x [M3x8mm bolt]{Qty: 2}, screw the condenser holder onto the illumination frame.